M-Valdy/CSS_Recipe-Page/README.md

 ### 18. ✝️ Tribute Page

-A Tribute Page about Saint Augustine that I made with basic HTML and CSS.
+A tribute page about Saint Augustine that I made with basic HTML and CSS.
 I practiced the tools used previously as well as refreshing my knowledge on pseudo-elements (hover and focus) that I haven't really used in a while.
 I tried to make it look boogie.

 - **Live site**: [View Tribute Page](https://m-valdy.github.io/CSS_Recipe-Page/tribute_page/index.html)
 - **Folder**: `tribute_page`